 If you have been accused of engaging in sexually inappropriate electronic communications with a minor, the sooner you act, the better.
-Please contact my office in Overland Park if you need a Kansas City Internet solicitation defense lawyer to defend you on charges of child enticement or solicitation of a minor for sex.
-My understanding of the statutes, penalties, and possible defenses to these charges can make a significant difference to the ultimate resolution of your case.
+Please contact my office in Overland Park if you need a Kansas City Internet solicitation defense lawyer to defend you on charges of child enticement or electronic solicitation of a minor.
+Successful representation will require thorough analysis of the applicable statutes, penalties, and all fact and legal defenses.

 There are still many issues to explore:

 - Did the officers conducting the “sting” deliberately select an age for the fictitious minor that would statutorily enhance the applicable penalties?

 - Did the officers cross the line with regard to the chat dialogue and commit legal “entrapment” of the Defendant?

 - Does the Defendant’s verbatim chat unequivocally propose sexual activity, or was the language sufficiently vague such that it did not technically violate the statute?

 - Were there any mental, emotional, or social stressors occurring in the Defendant’s life at the time of the incident that could provide legitimate mitigation?